thomasgredig/MSthesis-Guidelines/README.md

 - Make a file called `myConfig.R` and define all folders in there that will be used, so that the files can be run on different systems.

-## Usefule LaTeX Commands
+## Useful LaTeX Commands

-Here is a list of useful commands in LaTeX:
+Here is a list of useful commands in LaTeX

+#### Proper Spacing for SI units

 ```LaTeX
 \usepackage{siunitx}